Left: A partial map of Indiana counties.

 Mississippi in early February 1864 and participating in skirmishes at

-Senatobia and Wyatts, MS, the 93rd IN returned to Memphis, resuming
+Senatobia and Wyatts, Mississippi, the 93rd IN returned to Memphis, resuming

 picket duty until the end of April.